mytram/perl-argparse/README.md

     interfaces.
 A user should be able to use it without looking up the document most of the time.
 It allows applications to define argument specifications and it will parse them out of @AGRV by default or a command line if provided.
-It implements both optional arguments, using Getopt::Long for parsing, and positional arguments.
+It implements both named arguments, using Getopt::Long for parsing, and positional arguments.
 The class also generates help and usage messages.